 Randy Nader made a name for himself in several facets of the entertainment industry, having launched several successful companies, including Nader Group International and Carbide Records.

 A one-time professional actor, Nader was appointed Executive Assistant to entertainment industry giant Norman Lear’s Act III Communications.
-Nader was involved with films that were produced by Lear’s Act III Productions, People For The American Way and Lear’s Democratic campaigning.
+Nader was involved with films that were produced by Act III Productions, People For The American Way, and Lear’s Democratic campaigning.

-Nader made his first inroads into the music industry joining McGhan Radio Productions as an Associate Producer and then was elevated to Executive Producer.
-He produced live radio remotes from Los Angeles and New York in conjunction with major events such as the American Music Awards, the Country Music Awards, The Howard Stern Show and the Grammy Awards.
-McGhan Radio Production, interviewed over 100 major celebrities a week for its shows, broadcast via 15 major stations with a combined audience of more than 30 million live listeners daily.
+Nader made initial inroads in the music industry joining McGhan Radio Productions as an Associate Producer and was then elevated to Executive Producer.
+He produced live radio remotes from Los Angeles and New York in conjunction with major events such as the American Music Awards, the Country Music Awards, The Howard Stern Show, and the Grammy Awards.
+McGhan Radio Productions interviewed over 100 major celebrities a week for its shows, broadcasting via 15 major stations with a combined audience of more than 30 million live listeners daily.
 As a producer, Nader was involved with every popular music format and worked with a broad range of artists from Little Richard and Michael Bolton to Lou Reed to Ned Beatty, and personalities from Howard Stern to Dr. Ruth Westheimer.

 In 2008, Nader signed music artist “Oryon” to AGR/Universal Records Europe released the first single off of his first CD in September 2008.
 Oryon released his first album in 2010 throughout Europe.